Olive oil is most commonly used for heart disease, high cholesterol, and high blood pressure.

+In foods, olive oil is used as a cooking and salad oil.
 Olive oil is classified, in part, according to acid content, measured as free oleic acid.
 Extra virgin olive oil contains a maximum of 1% free oleic acid, virgin olive oil contains 2%, and ordinary olive oil contains 3.3%.
 Unrefined olive oils with more than 3.3% free oleic acid are considered "unfit for human consumption."

-Uses & Effectiveness
+Uses & Effectiveness ?

 Possibly Effective for

 - Breast cancer.
-People who consume more olive oil in their diet seem to have a lower risk of developing breast cancer.
+Consuming more olive oil in the diet seems to be linked with a lower risk of developing breast cancer.

 - High blood pressure.
 Adding generous amounts of extra virgin olive oil to the diet and continuing with the usual treatments for high blood pressure can improve blood pressure over 6 months in people with high blood pressure.
 In some cases, people with mild to moderate high blood pressure can actually lower their dose of blood pressure medication or even stop taking medication altogether.
 However, do not adjust your medications without your healthcare provider's supervision.
 Taking olive leaf extract also seems to lower blood pressure in patients with high blood pressure.

 - Ear infection (otitis media).
 Applying olive oil drops into the ear does not appear to reduce pain in children with ear infections.

 Insufficient Evidence for

 - Earwax.
 It is unclear if applying olive oil into the ear helps to soften earwax any better than water or saline.